axitbv/laravel-blueprint-streamlined-test-addon/README.md

     resource: api
 ```

 This `resource: api` shorthand expands to generate an API resource controller, form requests, resources and resource collections.
-Yet, instead of the broken tests that currently come out of the Box with Blueprint, it will provide you with a very opinionated, yet working testsuite for those controllers, with 100% code coverage.
+Yet, instead of the broken tests that currently come out of the box with Blueprint, it will provide you with a *very opinionated*, yet *working* testsuite for the geneated code, with 100% code coverage.

 ``` php
 php artisan blueprint:build